Skip to main content

 If you make your payments on time, a HELOC has the potential to improve your credit.
 Because payment history is a crucial factor in maintaining a good credit score, you’ll want to make sure you’re meeting your monthly payments.
 By increasing your credit mix by adding a diverse account and making payments on time, you could positively improve your credit score and reap the many benefits associated with this.

-It's always important to carefully manage your funds, especially when it comes to HELOCs — you could see not only a decrease in your credit score but you could also be putting your home at risk.
+It can be important to carefully manage your funds, especially when it comes to HELOCs — you could see not only a decrease in your credit score but you could also be putting your home at risk.
 Making your payments on time and budgeting appropriately can help benefit you and may improve your credit.

 In conclusion